Mexico Trip Planner

-Mexico City, with its endless sightseeing options and its non-stop invasion of the senses creeps up on you till you seek refuge in one of the many getaways.
+Mexico City: Mexico City, with its endless sightseeing options and its non-stop invasion of the senses, creeps up on you till you seek refuge in one of the many getaways.

-The historic city of Guadalajara is a delight to walk through, with its gracious buildings, parks and museums.
+Guadalajara: The historic city of Guadalajara is a delight to walk through, with its gracious buildings, parks, and museums.
 This is where tequila and Mariachi music originated, and where you can find exquisite fine arts and folk crafts.

 Dining is one of the truly enjoyable experiences in Mexico.
 Mexicans love long, lingering meals.
 Their cuisine is as diverse as the country’s topography and climate.
-There is tremendous regional variation: what’s “hot” in one coast may be cold inland.
+There is a tremendous regional variation: what’s “hot” on one coast may be cold inland.

 Authentic Mexican cuisine is always distinct and bold, but it has been deeply influenced by Spanish, French and North American traditions.
 Mexican food liberally uses chocolate, vanilla, beans, corn, avocado, papaya, guava and chili peppers, tempered with spices and not necessarily flaming hot.